katbyte/ghp-sync/README.md

 When adding Issues to Project Boards with the Issue # and number of Days Open.

-ghp-repo-sync is still a work in progress with more automation to come in future!
+ghp-sync is still a work in progress with more automation to come in future!

 ## Installation

-To install ghp-repo-sync from the command line, you can run:
+To install ghp-sync from the command line, you can run:

-`go install ghp-repo-sync`
+`go install ghp-sync`

 ## Commands